 RANS methods are prevalent because they give good predictive accuracy at a reasonable cost.
 Solving the RANS equations numerically involves discretizing the governing equations into a set of algebraic equations.
 The RANS equations consist of the continuity and momentum equations, which are typically solved using finite volume or finite difference methods.

 The first step is to divide the computational domain into a fine grid of finite volumes or cells.
 The Navier-Stokes equations are then discretized over these cells using numerical methods.
-The numerical method must also be discretized into time steps to resolve the temporal evolution of the flow.
+The numerical method must also be discretized into time steps to resolve the flow’s temporal evolution.

 Apply the conservation equations (continuity and momentum) to each control volume.
 This approach involves discretizing the spatial and temporal derivatives in the equations.
 Typical schemes for solving the flow velocities and pressures include explicit and implicit time-stepping methods.